-- Birth defects
+- Birth defects and distinctive facial features

 - Developmental delay

-- Multiple miscarriage or fetal loss
+- Multiple miscarriages or fetal loss

 - three-generation family history

-- extensive patient history evaluation
+- extensive patient medical history review

-- genetic physical exam
+- detailed physical exam

-- recommendation for additional specialty involvement
+- recommendation for additional specialist involvement

 - infusion therapies